techie-joe/core/README.md

 If you'd like to change the template's HTML layout:

 1. For some changes such as a custom `favicon`, you can add custom files in your local `_includes` folder.
 The files [provided with the template](https://github.com/techie-joe/core/tree/master/_includes) provide a starting point and are included by the [original layout template](https://github.com/techie-joe/core/blob/master/_layouts/default.html).
-2. For more extensive changes, [copy the original template](https://github.com/techie-joe/core/blob/master/_layouts/default.html) from the template's repository<br />(*Pro-tip: click "raw" to make copying easier*)
+2. For more extensive changes, [copy the original template](https://github.com/techie-joe/core/blob/master/_layouts/default.html) from the template's repository.<br />(*Pro-tip: click "raw" to make copying easier*)
-3. Create a file called `/_layouts/default.html` in your site
+3. Create a file called `/_layouts/default.html` in your site.
-4. Paste the default layout content copied in the first step
+4. Paste the default layout content copied in the first step.
-5. Customize the layout as you'd like
+5. Customize the layout as you'd like.

 ### Customizing Google Analytics code